faximilie/org-rt/README.md

 | C-c L c | , R L c        | org-rt-remove-child         |
 | C-c L b | , R L b        | org-rt-remove-blocker       |
 | C-c L B | , R L B        | org-rt-remove-blocking      |

+## Caveats

+Some specific exceptions

+### The description of a ticket is always plaintext

+I could not find a way to submit an HTML ticket description upon creation for RT, thus all tickets will be created with a plaintext description even when `org-rt-note-export-html` is non-nil

+### No bi-directional or automatic syncing

+Changes made in orgmode are synced to RT but the same is not true in reverse currently.
+Changes made in orgmode are also only synced when done through a command or they trigger a hook.